mrkaleArduinoLib/gbj_appwifi/README.md

 ## Internal parameters
 Internal parameters are hard-coded in the library as enumerations and none of them have setters or getters associated.

-* **Timeout of waiting for connection** (`1 second`): It is a time interval injected to the system wifi library method called in a loop, which is waiting for connection result.
+* **Timeout of waiting for connection result** (`1 second`): It is a time interval injected to the system wifi library method called in a loop, which is waiting for connection result.
 * **Period of waiting for next connection attempt** (`15 seconds`): It is a time period since recent failed connection attempt, during which the system is waiting in non-blocking mode for next connection attempt.
 This time period does not have effect at permanent failures like wrong password or wifi network name.
 In that cases the wifi management and timeouts are under control of the system library.
+* **Safety number of connection result waits** ('30'): Maximal number of waitings for connection result used by the safety counter for simulating the _WiFiEventStationModeDisconnected_ handler.

 <a id="dependency"></a>